hpcaitech/ColossalAI/applications/Chat/README.md

 To prepare the pretrained dataset for PPO training, simply run [prepare_ptx_dataset.sh](./examples/data_preparation_scripts/prepare_ptx_dataset.sh)

 #### Step 3: Training
 You can run the [train_ppo.sh](./examples/training_scripts/train_ppo.sh) to start PPO training.
 Here are some unique arguments for PPO, please refer to the training configuration section for other training configuration.
+More detais can be found in [./example/README.md](./examples/README.md).

 ```bash
 --pretrain $PRETRAINED_MODEL_PATH \